quarto-dev/quarto-web/docs/getting-started/installation.md

 ## Development Version

-To install the development version of the Quarto CLI, clone the quarto-cli repository then run the configure script for your platform (`configure-linux.sh`, `configure-macos.sh`, or `configure-window.cmd`).
+To install the development version of the Quarto CLI, clone the quarto-cli repository then run the configure script for your platform (`configure-linux.sh`, `configure-macos.sh`, or `configure-windows.cmd`).
 For example:

 ``` {.bash}
 $ git clone https://github.com/quarto-dev/quarto-cli